VanderpoelLiam/liamvanderpoel.com/content/archive/ab-testing/index.md

 Recall that our null hypothesis is the means are the same for both groups (\\(\mu_A = \mu_B\\)), and the alternative hypothesis that the mean of group B is larger (\\(\mu_B > \mu_A\\)).

 According to the Central Limit Theorem (CLT) the sample distribution of the mean converges to a normal distribution as \\(n \to \infty\\).
-So per the CLT, we can model the difference in sample means as:
+So per the CLT if \\(n\\) is sufficiently large, we can model the difference in sample means as the following normal distribution:

 $$
 \hat{\mu}_B - \hat{\mu}_A \sim \mathcal{N}(\mu_B - \mu_A, \frac{\sigma_A^2}{n_A} + \frac{\sigma_B^2}{n_B})